mahirstillbooting/basics-trial/README.md

 # basics-trial
-This is a trial repo to learn Github basics
+This is a trial repo to learn Github basics.
 Author - Mahiruddin Chowdhury